ArantesJoao/yieldly/API_DOCUMENTATION.md

 - **User**: Authentication and user preferences
 - **Account**: Investment accounts grouped by institution
-- **IncreaseType**: User-defined categories (seeded with "Contribution" and "Yields")
+- **IncreaseType**: User-defined categories (seeded with "Deposit" and "Yields")
 - **LedgerEntry**: Individual balance movements
 - **DailyAccountSummary**: Pre-aggregated daily summaries for fast queries

 ### Auto-Seeding

-When a user first logs in, the system automatically creates:
+When a user first logs in, the system automatically creates two default increase types:
-- "Contribution" increase type
-- "Yields" increase type
+- **"Deposit"** - for deposits and initial balances
+- **"Yields"** - for investment yields

+These default types cannot be deleted but users can create additional custom types via the API.

 ## API Endpoints